bondarchuk 2 years ago

 So encyclopaedical definition of WP puts WYSIWYG as definitive characteristic of WP from TE.

-• blahedo a year ago
+• blahedo 2 years ago

 I'm not sure what to say here other than this statement is demonstrably false: